 =ROUNDUP(D5,2)

-By following this approach, you can reduce decimals from a number in Excel using the ROUNDUP Function.
+Thus, you can reduce decimals from a number in Excel using the ROUNDUP function.

 Steps: